 Sunita Joshi, Headmistress

 Sunita's main passion is for classical ballet; however as she has enjoyed working with all styles of dance during her career she is consistently pursuing other realms of study to integrate into her teachings.
 In March 2013 she became certified as a Beyond Barre instructor, and in December of 2013 completed a 200 hour yoga training program as well as graduated from Pennsylvania State University's World Campus with a degree in Business Administration.
-Sunita is looking forward to her role as headmistress at the Hudson Conservatory of Ballet, where she can't wait to inspire young dancers as they develop their artistry and skill.
+Sunita has attended many conventions and seminars to further her training, most recently she attended the Dance Teacher Summit in Long Beach, California.